Cup-Of-JavaScript/javascript-aws/assignments.md

 Create a managed policy and attach it to the execution role for your lambda function.
 This new policy provides write access to the S3 bucket: `sia-test-2`.

 # Ex.
 4  IAM Bucket Policy
-Create an S3 bucket with the following naming schema: `sia-<your initials>-secure-upload`.
+Create an S3 bucket with the following naming schema: `sia-{STUDENT_ID}-secure-upload`.

 Create a bucket policy that only allows you to upload a file from your home computer and attach it to this bucket.

 # Ex.
 5 API GW
+Create a POST route with the following schema: `/{STUDENT_ID}/upload`.
+Create a Lambda integration that calls a Lambda file to upload a file to S3.
+Attach the Lambda integration to this Route, deploy the API, and call this route using Postman.